 - Authority in Name Only: As Bulma notes, being the Prince of all Saiyans doesn't mean much if there are only two Saiyans left!note Vegeta: Three and a half!note

-- Bait the Dog: After killing Nappa, Vegeta exclaims that he's so relived to be rid of him that he might just leave Earth alone.
+- Bait the Dog: After killing Nappa, Vegeta exclaims that he's so relieved to be rid of him that he might just leave Earth alone.
 As soon as Krillin says "Really?", he drops the other shoe.

 - Balls of Steel: When compared to Goku who is knocked out immediately by one dick punch and Retgones Goten from existence, Vegeta's daughter Bulla didn't get erased after being kicked in the dick multiple times.
-Furthermore, even though he gets repeatedly kicked in the dick by the Meta-Coolers, he still manages to recover at quite an impressive rate to fight back against Cooler.
+Furthermore, even though he gets repeatedly kicked in the dick by the Meta-Coolers, he still manages to recover at quite an impressive rate to fight back against Meta-Cooler.
 He didn't even need a "handful" of Senzu beans to do it.